Construction Oversight on Complex Residential Projects

 Projects where the architect-owner relationship should remain direct and unfiltered.
 If the owner values their architect's professional judgment and wants that judgment communicated directly rather than filtered through a management intermediary, the CMAR model supports that relationship.
 The architect's CA role is strengthened, not duplicated or undermined.

 Projects where cost transparency means seeing competitive bids, not just invoices.
-If the owner wants to understand what the market says their project should cost - not just what their contractor says it costs - the CMAR open-book model with competitive subcontractor procurement provides market-tested pricing.
+If the owner wants to understand what the market says their project should cost, not just what their contractor says it costs, the CMAR open-book model with competitive subcontractor procurement provides market-tested pricing.

 When Neither Is Needed

-Small projects with a trusted contractor, well-defined scope, and a fixed budget don't require either an owner's rep or a CMAR engagement.
+Small projects with a trusted contractor, well-defined scope, and a fixed budget may not require either an owner's rep or a CMAR engagement.
 If you're renovating a bathroom with a contractor who's done four projects for you, the oversight structure is your existing relationship.
 Similarly, if the owner has personal construction management experience, the advisory layer may be unnecessary regardless of the contract structure.

 Decision Matrix